SANSA-Stack/SANSA-Stack/sansa-ml/README.md

 Several further algorithms are in development.
 Please create a pull request and/or contact [Jens Lehmann](http://jens-lehmann.org) if you are interested in contributing algorithms to SANSA-ML.

-## Research & Experimental Projects from Release 0.7.1
+## Research and Experimental Projects
 In recent research projects further experimental approaches have been implemented.
 Due to the ongoing refactoring and re-design of Data Analytics Functionality, these methods are available in the [Release 0.7.1](https://github.com/SANSA-Stack/Archived-SANSA-ML/tree/master/sansa-ml-spark/src/main/scala/net/sansa_stack/ml/spark) [Machine Learning Layer](https://github.com/SANSA-Stack/Archived-SANSA-ML).
 They are currently not maintained but can be used as inspiration for further developments.